MicrosoftDocs/win32/desktop-src/direct3d12/descriptors-overview.md

 A descriptor is a relatively small block of data that fully describes an object to the GPU, in a GPU-specific opaque format.
 There are several different types of descriptors&mdash;render target views (RTVs), depth stencil views (DSVs), shader resource views (SRVs), unordered access views (UAVs), constant buffer views (CBVs), and samplers.

 Descriptors vary in size, depending on the GPU hardware.
 You can query for the size of an SRV, UAV, or CBV by calling [**ID3D12Device::GetDescriptorHandleIncrementSize**](/windows/win32/api/d3d12/nf-d3d12-id3d12device-getdescriptorhandleincrementsize).
-Descriptots are shown in this documentation as indivisible units; here's an example.
+Descriptors are shown in this documentation as indivisible units; here's an example.

 ![srv, cbv, uav, and sampler](images/single-descriptor.png)